waydabber/BetterDisplay/README.md

 ### Features

-- **NEW: BetterDisplay is the only app currently with DDC control for all modern Macs (full DDC support for M2 and M2 Pro/Max, M1 built-in HDMI, and 2018 mini built-in HDMI)**
+- BetterDisplay is the only app currently with DDC control for all modern Macs (full DDC support for M2 and M2 Pro/Max, M1 built-in HDMI, and 2018 mini built-in HDMI) - DDC features are completely free for personal users without limitation.
-- **NEW: EDID override support for Apple Silicon Macs!** *
+- EDID override support for both Intel and Apple Silicon Macs! *
-- **NEW: Disconnect and reconnect displays (removing them from the display layout and adding them back) on Apple Silicon (requires macOS Ventura)!** *
+- Disconnect and reconnect displays (removing them from the display layout and adding them back) on Apple Silicon (requires macOS Ventura)!**
-- Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy (displays with notch, HDR, HDCP, high refresh rate fully supported)! *
+- Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon using native smooth scaling (displays with notch, HDR, HDCP, high refresh rate fully supported)! *
 - Reach the full brightness potential of your XDR or HDR display - XDR brightness upscale to 1600 nits, external HDR display brightness upscale also supported.
 This feature requires an Apple Silicon Mac. *
 - Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!
 - Change display inputs via DDC on supported displays.